Custom package

 list of weak references to the object (if defined)

-click(share_phone=None, share_geo=None, *, password=None)
+async click(share_phone=None, share_geo=None, *, password=None)

 Emulates the behaviour of clicking this button.